 Me, as a young child, in Altea.

-I was born in Altea, Spain, and spent my first seven years there.
+I was born in Altea, Spain, and spent my first seven years here.
 The rhythm of life was slow and deliberate; neighbors lingered in doorways, conversations folded into the murmuration of birds above and donkeys clattered over the steep cobblestone streets.

 Even as I adapted to my new life, Altea stayed with me, not just in memory, but in how my body carried its absence—a longing.
 It was more than nostalgia.
 It was a pull, an imprint.
 A certainty that I would find my way back.